 Moffat experienced a devastating fire and there was a boom in the trucking industry.
 Moffat then downsized and became an agricultural town.
 Moffat transitioned to cattle ranching, and hay production.
 Moffat proudly turned out young ranchers who attended the Moffat Consolidated Schools.
 The Moffat Church was the first building constructed in Moffat in 1910.
 It is said that the original bricks were ordered from Sears Roebuck by catalog!
 Today Moffat continues its agricultural heritage.
 Many of the original ranching and farming families remain in and around Moffat.
 They continue to uphold the traditions of their noble heritage.

-Moffat’s central location within northern Saguache County houses Moffat Consolidated Schools.
-Recently Moffat Consolidated Schools received grants which elevated the school to new heights both academically and estheticaly.
+Moffat’s central location within northern Saguache County also houses Moffat Consolidated Schools.
+Recently Moffat Consolidated Schools received grants which elevated the school to new heights both academically and aesthetically.
 The schools serve Crestone, the Baca, and northern Saguache County.